In-Depth Analysis You Won’t Find Anywhere Else

 The term “dealer” means any person engaged in the business of selling firearms at wholesale or retail.

-You’ll be pleased to know that the term “engaged in the business” has its own, separate definition.
-The PLCAA defers to section 921(a)(21)(C) of title 18 of the United States Code to define that term, which, in pertinent part, reads:
+You’ll be pleased to know that the term “engaged in the business” has a number of its own, separate definitions, depending on the business in question.
+The PLCAA defers to section 921(a)(21)(C) of title 18 of the United States Code to define that term for a dealer, which, in pertinent part, reads:

-The term “engaged in the business” means a person who devotes time, attention, and labor to dealing in firearms as a regular course of trade or business with the principal objective of livelihood and profit through the repetitive purchase and resale of firearms.
-(Emphasis added.)
+As applied to a dealer in firearms, the term “engaged in the business” means a person who devotes time, attention, and labor to dealing in firearms as a regular course of trade or business with the principal objective of livelihood and profit through the repetitive purchase and resale of firearms.
+(Emphasis .)

-So, to be a dealer, a manufacturer must meet this definition of being engaged in the business of dealing in firearms.
-If you take note of the portion in italics, you’ll realize that manufacturers don’t do that.
+So, under the PLCAA, to be a dealer, and to therefore be a seller, a manufacturer must meet this definition of being “engaged in the business” of dealing in firearms.

 You Will Jump Through These Hoops.
 Resistance Is Futile.

 Anyone can see that “repetitively purchasing and reselling firearms” (like a dealer does) is distinctly different from “marketing, promoting, and selling the firearms” (like the judge says Remington does).
-Despite that obvious difference, the judge mistakenly seemed to think those concepts are .
+Those concepts are not interchangeable.
+The judge either completely lost sight of the concept of “repetitively purchasing and reselling firearms” (which is the key concept in determining whether Remington is a dealer) or she proactively chose to ignore it.
+I’m not sure which.

-A manufacturer does not purchase and resell firearms, which is behavior that’s required to be considered a dealer.
-Instead, a manufacturer manufactures firearms from scratch and then sells them to wholesalers, without purchasing them from a third party and reselling them.
-That difference should not be difficult to grasp.
+A manufacturer does not purchase and resell firearms, which is behavior that’s statutorily required to be considered a dealer.
+Instead, a manufacturer manufactures firearms from scratch and then sells them to wholesalers and/or retailers, without purchasing them from a third party and reselling them.
+That difference should not be difficult to grasp and really cannot be overlooked, but the judge somehow managed to fumble the ball anyway

-In my view, the judge’s error on this point resulted largely from the PLCAA’s unfortunate reliance on preexisting law for the definitions of “dealer” and “engaged in the business,” which forces us to jump through a lot of hoops to reach any conclusion on the seller vs. manufacturer question, and the judge failed to jump through all of them properly.
+In my view, the judge’s error on this point resulted largely from the PLCAA’s unfortunate reliance on preexisting law for the definitions of “dealer” and “engaged in the business,” which forces us to jump through a lot of hoops to reach any conclusion on the seller vs. manufacturer question.
+The judge either failed to jump through all of them properly, or she was not comfortable deciding on her own that manufacturers cannot be considered sellers under the PLCAA, given the obstacle course that must be traversed in order to reach that conclusion.
+Either way, it was the obstacle course itself – created by Congress – that facilitated the judge’s error.

 Congressional Intent for Manufacturers vs. Sellers

-However, despite the trial court judge’s ruling on “seller,” you can build an inescapably convincing case that Congress did not intend for a manufacturer to be lumped in with wholesalers and retailers as a “dealer” or for a manufacturer to therefore be considered a seller in the context of negligent entrustment.
+However, despite the trial court judge’s finding on the “seller” question, you can build an inescapably convincing case that Congress did not intend for a manufacturer to be lumped in with wholesalers and retailers as a “dealer” or for a manufacturer to therefore be considered a seller in the context of negligent entrustment.
 There are very convincing indicators within the PLCAA, aside from the words in the definitions, that tell us what Congress intended.

 - First, the law has two separate and distinct defintions for the two terms, indicating they are two different things, and neither of the two terms automatically applies to the other on its own.